-- 11. In the Tools toolbar, select the Transform 🛅 tool. - 12.
-Click the Animate Mode constant of the constant of the co - 13.
+- 11. In the Tools toolbar, select the Transform 📋 tool. - 12.
+Click the Animate Mode & button in the Tools toolbar if you want to create function curves to keyframe over time.
+Otherwise, values will be created for the duration of the scene. - 13.
 Move the centre point to the desired position.
 In our example, the centre was moved to the centre of the mask. - 14.
 In the Node view, select the mask you created.